cmgoffena13/Modern-Python-Project-Example/README.md

 ### Logger Levels
  - DEBUG
    - Show detailed information
-   - Example: Show record values that are inserted
+   - Example: Show record values that are inserted for every insert
 - INFO
    - Normal operation events
-   - Example: Show that a record was inserted
+   - Example: Show that a batch of records was inserted
 - WARNING
    - When something undesirable happens, but does not impact runtime
-   - Example: Show that there are no records to insert, we expect records
+   - Example: Show that there were no records available to insert, we expect records
 - ERROR
    - When an exception occurs
-   - Example: Show that the insert failed with an exception
+   - Example: Show that the batch insert failed with an exception
 - CRITICAL
    - Application cannot continue
    - Example: Show that the database connection could not be created, unable to insert records